onqtam/headjack/docs/why/100_1k_10k_words.md

 Making ideas have sex
-    When ideas have sex | Matt Ridley https://www.youtube.com/watch?v=OLHh9E5ilZ4 Comprehending Incomprehensibility
+    When ideas have sex | Matt Ridley https://www.youtube.com/watch?v=OLHh9E5ilZ4 Comprehending the Incomprehensible
+    > "The most incomprehensible thing about *~~the universe~~* **our current system** is that it *~~is~~* **can be remade to be** comprehensible." - [Albert Einstein](https://www.goodreads.com/quotes/9765974-the-most-incomprehensible-thing-about-the-universe-is-that-it), probably
     Our current system is incomprehensible but we can shape it and comprehend it We simply wanted to use this quote somewhere but it didnt fit anywhere else
-    > "The most incomprehensible thing about the universe is that it is comprehensible." - [Albert Einstein](https://www.goodreads.com/quotes/9765974-the-most-incomprehensible-thing-about-the-universe-is-that-it) the sweet spot between Kolmogorov complexity reduction and consciousness expansion reducing the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of the description & definition of our system two birds with one stone
+    > "The most incomprehensible thing about the universe is that it is comprehensible." - [Albert Einstein](https://www.goodreads.com/quotes/9765974-the-most-incomprehensible-thing-about-the-universe-is-that-it) the sweet spot between Kolmogorov complexity reduction and consciousness expansion reducing the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of the description & definition of our system
-    explaining what we are as individuals (collectives of cells) and what we are as society (collective of people) with the same isomorphic theories
-    Isomorphism
-    individualism & society are 2 sides of the same coin - you don't have one without the other - Yin and Yang The Operating System
+The Operating System
 The Ultimate Product
 Pravda Bomba